Money stress is killing me. How can I stop stressing about money?

 Money is a widespread source of anxiety in any household.
 How to get more of it, how to keep it and what to do with what you have.
 And of course, paying for all the things you need and want.

-Putting in place a few key systems can ease many of your money stresses helping you to live a Financially Happy life.
+Putting a few key systems in place can ease many of your money stresses helping you live a Financially Happy life.

 1. Begin with the end in mind